ardoq/rxbeach/docs/fundamentals/state-streams/README.md

 # State streams

-In RxBeach, application state is contained within multiple state streams that emit a subset of the application state over time.
+In RxBeach, the application state is contained within multiple state streams that emit a subset of the application state over time.

 All state streams have the following properties:

 - They replay previous values to new subscribers
 - They are multicast.
 This means that all subscribers will "share" one subscription to the state stream.
 - They always start with a value.
 This ensures that state streams resolve immediately.

 ## Design considerations

 - Why multiple state streams?

   In contrast to Redux, an RxBeach application doesn't have a single store.
   The application state is spread across multiple state streams.
 Combined, all of the base streams represent the current application state (i.e. the single